Last updated 2014

 loose.
 I couldn't find a suitable, perfectly-flat mounting spot and left it in a cubby hole at the top of the center stack.

 The first time I went to change the audio volume, it had already disappeared.
 I later found it under the passenger

 Unlike most consumer electronics with remote controls, televisions for example, there are no backup controls.
 Without

 its remote the K40 Calibre is helpless.
 But permanently mounting it in an easily-reached spot can also

 make it visible to curious eyes.

 Mode changes take awhile, averaging four seconds.
 Then it issues a voice or tone confirmation.
 Get it wrong and

 there will be another long pause to see if you've pressed the correct button.
-In comparison, we timed the mode changes
+In comparison, I timed the mode changes

 in the Escort Passport 9500ci at 0.24 second.

 I can live with the slow response.
 But not with the auto-mute strategy.
 The typical delay before most radar detectors